-Housing Choice Vouchers (HCV) provide a stepping stone for struggling families to keep a roof over their heads and help make ends meet.
-Vouchers also improve family well-being in other important ways, according to two studies released in 2015.
+Housing Choice Vouchers (HCV) provide a stepping stone for struggling families to keep a roof over their heads, help make ends meet, and provide a better future for their children.
+Two studies released in 2015 show how HCVs can help children grow up stable homes, stay in school, and improve their future prospects.